TAP - Teacher Apprentice Program

 Candidates are provided with an introduction to Universal Design for Learning (UDL).
 Emphasis is placed on the three principles of UDL: multiple means of presentation, action and expression, and engagement for instructional planning and implementation.
 Candidates are asked to apply these principles within an educational setting including curriculum, behavior support systems and environment.
 Candidates examine the education unified profession and how UDL is a proactive plan for creating an inclusive environment in which all students receive personalized learning experiences.

-The teacher candidate understands and uses the central concepts, tools of inquiry and structures of the arts (music, visual arts, dance and/or theatre) to plan, implement and assess (with adaptations as needed) learning experiences that engage all learners (including those with special needs) in critical thinking, creativity and collaborative problem solving.
+The teacher candidate understands and uses the central concepts, tools of inquiry and structures of the arts (music, visual arts, dance and/or theatre) to plan, implement and assess (with adaptations as needed) learning experiences that engage all learners (including those with special needs) in critical thinking, creativity and collaborative problem-solving.
+This is a Kansas Systemwide Transfer Course.
+Prerequisite(s): TAP 605.

 TAP 401.
 Professional Collaboration in Schools and Communities (3).